Fuel JournalBasics & Guides28 min read

 How many carbs do you need?

-For general adult nutrition, the National Academies' AMDR (Acceptable Macronutrient Distribution Range) for carbohydrate is 45-65% of total calories.2 That is not a command.
-It is a broad "healthy range" for the general population.
+For general adult nutrition, the National Academies' AMDR (Acceptable Macronutrient Distribution Range) for carbohydrate is 45-65% of total calories.2 Think of it as a broad healthy range for the general population.

 Carbohydrate needs become more specific when training volume and intensity rise.
 Sports nutrition guidelines commonly express carbs as grams per kilogram of body weight per day.
 The ISSN position stand on nutrient timing and carbohydrate intake discusses ranges that commonly fall roughly in the 5-12 g/kg/day territory depending on training demands.
 Higher intakes are reserved for heavy endurance training blocks.9